WHAT IS THE GOSPEL?

 The word "gospel" has come to epitomize the Christian message.
 It is a word whose origin lies in the Greek word euaggelion (the double "gg" is pronounced "ng" as is "ing") whose literal meaning is "good message."
 Notice that the Greek eu is found in other English words, such as euthanasia which means, "good death" (-thanasia comes from the Greek word for death, thanatos).
 Notice also that the Greek -aggelion comes from the Greek word aggelos which means "agent" or "messenger."
 The English word "gospel" has its own etymology as follows: Before 1250 gospel, developed from Old English godspell (the "o" is pronounced as a long o), which is a compound from around 750 A.D. of god, "good," and spell, "story" or "message"; the first element of the Old English compound godspell, god, was mistakenly associated with God, and for this reason a short o appeared in the Old English variant godspell.

 For many, the gospel can be summarized in this way: You can't get into heaven unless you have accepted in your heart Jesus as your Lord and Savior, and you can only do this by faith, not by good works alone.
 Oftentimes, John 3:16 is read as a good example of this summarization: "Yes, God so loved the world that he gave his only Son, that whoever believes in him may not die but may have eternal life."
 This verse reinforces the position that one need only "believe" and nothing more.
 This verse is used as a proof-text for the position that those who have not heard of and accepted Jesus as their Lord and Savior are condemned to eternal hell, with no chance of escape, once they have passed away from this life.
-Hence, if one freely accepts this offering that God has given freely of Himself, that is, His grace, then one is said to be "saved."
-Biblical support for this position is often cited in the following verses:
+Hence, if one freely accepts this offering that God has given freely of Himself, that is, given freely by His grace, then one is said to be "saved."
+We must recall, however, that this represents a particularly narrow American Protestant interpretation that stems out of the evangelical tradition; it claims how humans come to share in Jesus' atoning sacrifice.
+By the mid-nineteenth century, the 1850s, evangelicals (itself a word derived from the Greek euaggelion and means literally, "good newsers") had reduced the requirements for salvation to a simple formula: Accept Jesus as your personal Lord and Savior.
+It follows that those who don't consciously embrace Jesus as their Savior have no chance for salvation.
+Unbelievers are branded as unrepentant sinners whose lot is eternal hell fire if they don't accept Jesus in this life, now, here on Earth.
+Acceptance of Jesus as a personal Lord and Savior is expressed in the ceremony of baptism, itself a controversial subject among Christians today, for some Christians disregard infant baptism, e.g. Baptists, while others accept it as legitimate, e.g. Catholics.
+Biblical support for the salvation formula, "accept Jesus as your personal Lord and Savior," is often cited in the following verses:

 Mark 16:15-16, "Then he told them: 'Go into the whole world and proclaim the good news to all creation.
 The man who believes in it and accepts baptism will be saved; the man who refuses to believe in it will be condemned'";